Essential Thanksgiving Tips for a Happy, Loving Family Gathering

 Family get-togethers, including Thanksgiving, can feel awkward or boring for some family members.
-While kids and teenagers are the most prone to boredom, adults are also more likely to enjoy a family event if there’s something fun to watch or do.
+While kids and teenagers are the most prone to boredom, older adults are also more likely to enjoy a family event if there’s something fun to watch or do.

 Board games and playing cards are an excellent place to begin, plus coloring books and toys for the toddlers.
 If you have a yard, it’s always a good idea to have a football on hand.
 TV and movies are often a hit, too, as long as they’re in a different room, so they don’t disturb anyone who doesn’t want to watch.